What Makes Me a Strong Candidate

 Societal impact

 Computing already consumes a significant and fast-growing share of global electricity.
-The materials I design target the root cause—the energy dissipated every time a transistor switches—offering a route to electronics that are dramatically cooler and lower-power.
+The materials I design target the root caus: the energy dissipated every time a transistor switche: offering a route to electronics that are dramatically cooler and lower-power.
 I make this work legible beyond academia: my research has been featured by the Australian Research Council newsletter, Materials Australia, and the FLEET Centre, and I am committed to translating dense physics into plain language for students and the public.

-Over the defining one-to-two-year window of this award I have combined exceptional, internationally peer-reviewed research with tangible sectoral translation and generous, open, capability-building leadership.
-I would be honoured to represent the Department of Materials Science and Engineering for the Dean's Award for Excellence in Research.
+Over this short two-year window, I have combined exceptional, internationally peer-reviewed research with impactful research translation, while demonstrating quality leadership skills.
+I would be honoured to represent the Department of Materials Science and Engineering as a strong and competitive candidate for the Dean’s Award for Excellence by Research Fellow.